vncnz/thesis_rust/README.md

 - [x] Ragionare bene sulla gestione del pruning nel caso de: sia quando fermarlo sia su che elemento di partenza usare nel caso di salto righe
 - [x] Update print_alignment in order to use hops when necessary - Evaluate if don't skip nodes in last row of alternative
 - [ ] Check to use max_value if it is in last line, too
+- [ ] Check if remove branching line from dont_skip is ok
 - [x] Create a "drawer" in Python for thesis images
+- [ ] Check images for DE already in latex with last version
 - [ ] Forse migliorabile: non è necessario memorizzare i nodi della diga precedente ad uno split?
 - [ ] Extensive tests on what I did until now
 - [ ] Fix the disalignment between max_memory statistics and the number of nodes reported (which is not the max but the last)